ucsb-cs56-projects/cs56-games-memory-card/W18_proj00.md

 - User Story 2: As a player, I want to see more special effects so that the game will be more attractive to me.

 ## Possible improvement of README.md
-I believe including a working log of the project would be helpful.
-I also think the existing features and potential features that may be implemented should also be included
+We believe including a working log of the project would be helpful.
+We also think the existing features and potential features that may be implemented in the future should be included

 ## Evaluation of the build.xml
 It's based on Ant.
 So far so good.
 The code is clean with sufficient descriptions.